bartdonninger/pizzasessie-demoapp/README.md

 - beforeDestroy
 - destroyed

-Most of the time you will only be using the created hook as most others are limited in scope as to what you can actually do.
+Most of the time you will only be using the created or mounted hooks as most others are limited in scope as to what you can actually do.

 > One thing to keep in mind is that, if you're using jQuery and you wish to directly manipulate parts of the DOM using jQuery, you might find that your changes are not persisted when the virtual DOM is rendered to the browser.
 Any changes to the DOM have to be done through using one or two-way databinding for the changes to persist through the rendering phase.